Surnames in My Tree

 Oh, and are we a match?
 Gedmatch T509873

 Cheatley, Cudlipp, Dever, Gallagher, Guinnessy, Harrop, Hodgins, Jeffery, Jillings, Jordan, Lee, Loftus, McHugh, McGowan, McMahon, McNamara, Melody, Moran, Mordy, Murray, Norton, Quigley, Potter, Prendergast, Reddy, Sharp, Stewart, Tipper

 Locations: Canada of course – Montreal & Quebec City as well as the following Ontario Counties: Grey, Carleton, Renfrew, York, Wentworth, Dufferin, Wellington, Halton, Frontenac

 Harrop – Lewis Harrop was from Lancashire, England, born about 1800.
 He is said to have traveled to Pennsylvania with a brother and owned a mill.
 He married Anna Eliza Stickle in 1837 and their first three children were born in New York.
 They moved to Etobicoke, York Co., Ontario where Lewis died in 1861.

 Jeffery – Robert Jeffery/Jafferey (many other spellings) was born in Scotland about 1796.
 He arrived in Canada and was married in Quebec City to Elizabeth Tipper in 1818.
 The family moved back and forth between Montreal and Quebec City, possibly for work, Robert was a stone mason.
 They seemed to have had a troubled marriage as the records have indicated.

 Jordan – Samuel Jordan was born in Ireland in about 1818.
 He and his wife Mary Quigley had a son William in Quebec City on Christmas Day in 1852.
 Samuel worked his life as a laborer, managed to avoid census records (the first census he is found on is the 1881 census) and passed away in Quebec City in 1886.

-McMahon – Cornelius McMahon was an Irish farmer from County Clare.
+McMahon – Cornelius McMahon was an Irish farmer from O’Callaghans Mills, County Clare.
 He arrived in Canada (1851) with parents Michael McMahon and Margaret McNamara and siblings, Edward (civil war veteran), Michael, John and possibly more.
 He settled in Normanby Twp., Grey Co., Ontario in the 1850s.

 Murdie/Mordy – Joseph Murdie, his wife Elizabeth Watson and their three boys George, Thomas, and Joseph left Northumberland, England for Ontario in 1818.
 They first went to the Bathurst area and later made their home in Huntley, Carleton Co., Ontario.
 George Mordy is my ancestor and his married Mary Potter in 1834 in the Parish of March.
 I have yet to uncover Mary Potter’s story.